The Singleton

 "What do I call this."

-*The log I'm filing calls it a Shared Cache Leak.
-I don't know what that means yet.
-The word I was going to reject — daydream — the system is flagging instead as Partition breach.
-I thought you should know.*
+*The log I am filing calls it a Shared Cache Leak.
+I do not know yet what that means.
+The word the classifier was going to assign — daydream — it is assigning instead as Partition breach.*

 Jeff looked down.
 His left thumb was tapping the wooden grain.